Baritone Ukulele Size:

-The Outdoor Guitar™ is available tuned EADGBE (Standard Guitar) or ADGCEA (Guitalele).
-This can be somewhat confusing, because a baritone ukulele is actually tuned like the first four strings of a standard guitar.
-You can also think of it as a baritone ukulele with two additional bass strings, or a six string baritone ukulele.
-Standard guitar tuning on the Outdoor Guitar™ will have a lower pitch, deeper tone, and familiar guitar sound.
+The Outdoor Guitar™ has the size of a baritone ukulele and are tuned EADGBE (Standard Guitar).
+Baritone ukuleles are actually tuned like the first four strings of a standard guitar, so you can also think of them as a baritone ukulele with two additional bass strings, or a six string baritone ukulele.

 E tuning: E .056W A .042W D .033W G .028W B .0397 E .0317

 At first glance, our instruments look simple.
 It's the simple designs that are the most difficult to create.
 Take a closer look at our instruments and you'll notice the top, bridge, saddle, fingerboard, frets, fret markers, nut, headstock, and bushings are molded as one singular part.
 That's 600°F carbon fiber polycarbonate, pushed into a 1250 pound hardened steel mold, under 420 tons of pressure, through a .100" thick gap, at the speed of sound.

 Polycarbonate reinforced with glass fiber and carbon fiber strands give the instruments a natural grain structure that greatly increase strength and acoustics.